MarcelGarus/server/blog/timeless-gira-hack.md

 > To whom it may concern!
 >
 > Since we got a Gira Home Server, I thought it would be nice if I could control devices in our house with a simple programming interface.
-> […]
+> <span class="secondary">[…]</span>
 > While testing, I realized you don't need the password hash to change device states.
 > If you use a proper username and answer to the password hash request with a random 32 chars long string made up by hexadecimal digits, you are still logged in.
-In this case, you don't get notified about state changes of devices but you can still change device states. […]
+In this case, you don't get notified about state changes of devices but you can still change device states.
+> <span class="secondary">[…]</span>
 >
 > I took the GitHub repository offline, but I wanted to inform you about the problem, so you can fix the flaw.
 >